 Tired of visa restrictions or feeling stuck with one passport?
 Direct Citizenship by Investment (CBI) programs let you secure a second passport fast.
 Unlike residency programs, CBI grants citizenship directly, often without requiring you to live in the country.

 Whether you want visa-free travel, tax flexibility, or a safe haven for your family, the right CBI program can open doors immediately.
-The six programs reviewed here are the only government-verified, currently active direct citizenship pathways available to qualified investors in 2026.
+The six programs reviewed here are the most established, government-verified direct citizenship pathways actively accepting qualified investors in 2026 β selected for credibility, track record, and value.

 No residency.
 No interview.
 Approval in as little as 30 days.